hesamossanloo/skogapp-api/lambdas/Build-Deploy-Lambdas.md

 ```
 sam build
 ```
 After that `.aws-sam` folder is created under `code`.
-Check if you have al lthe necessary libs and py files.
+Check if you have all the necessary libs and py files.

 # STEP 2: Package Lambdas
 After a successfull build.
 You should use the name of the S3 bucket you created earlier and create a package for your lambda, by running this: